ethereum/consensus-specs/README.md

 Phase 2 is still actively in R&D and does not yet have any formal specifications.

-See the [Eth 2.0 Phase 2 Wiki](https://hackmd.io/UzysWse1Th240HELswKqVA?view) for current progress, discussions, and definitions regarding this work.
+See the [Eth2 Phase 2 Wiki](https://hackmd.io/UzysWse1Th240HELswKqVA?view) for current progress, discussions, and definitions regarding this work.

 ### Accompanying documents can be found in [specs](specs) and include: